idlesign/django-sitemessage/docs/source/quickstart.rst

             schedule_email('Email from sitemessage.', [user1_model, 'user2@host.com'])
             schedule_jabber_message('Jabber message from sitetree', ['user1@jabber.host.com', 'user2@jabber.host.com'])
             ...

+            # Or if you want to send your message type:
+            MyMessage.create('Hi there!')

 3. Periodically run Django management command from wherever you like (cli, cron, Celery, uWSGI, etc.)::